prometheus-community/stackdriver_exporter/README.md

 The `filter_query` will be applied to a final metrics API query when querying for metric data.
 You can read more about the metric API filter options in GCPs documentation https://cloud.google.com/monitoring/api/v3/filters

 The final query sent to the metrics API already includes filters for project and metric type.
-Each applicable `filter_query` will be appended to the query with an AND
+Each applicable `filter_query` will be appended to the query with an `AND`.
+String filter values that contain special characters (e.g. `:` colon) must be quoted with quotation marks `"`.
+Please always check logs for potential syntax errors from GCP.

 Full example
 ```